 By Christie Tate

-Feature image: François-Auguste Ravier.
-Sunset over a Pond, c.
-1880.
-Courtesy National Gallery of Art, Washington.
+Feature image: Sunset over a Pond, c.
+1880 by François-Auguste Ravier

 The first time I walked into Grandma’s church, I was a little girl in white Stride Rite leather sandals and a pale yellow dress with a sash.
 The First Baptist Church of Forreston, Texas.
 There was no parking lot, so Grandma, like a dozen others, steered her big blue Chevy off the road into the grass in front of the sign welcoming all worshippers.